exciteabletom/wordle-API/README.md

 This version solves these issues.

 ## Architecture
-What's notable about this rendition of Wordle is that all of the guessing happens through a public server-side JSON api.
+What's notable about this rendition of Wordle is that all of the guessing happens through a server-side JSON api.

 This means that it is **impossible to cheat**, the answer is never stored in the browser before the puzzle has been finished.